music blog, Berlin, music blogger, Fair Music Transparency and Money Flows in the Music Industry

 Because the file is so small it was possible to bring it onto a new container for music, the Compact Disc (CD).

-What is more, it offered the opportunity to exchange the file over the internet.
+What is more, it offered the opportunity to exchange the file over the Internet.
 Soon an illegal market evolved and people shared content within a community with anonymity as a protection shield.

 Streaming is changing everything again